 While security should be on everyone’s mind when selecting software, it can be one of the tougher items to test when you’re going through the process.
 Unfortunately, it is also one of the items that most people take for granted.
-Today’s topic is designed as a high-level cursory discussion of the topic and is designed to get you thinking of security when you’re evaluating software.
+Today’s topic is a high-level cursory discussion of the topic in order to get you thinking of security when you’re evaluating software.

 Here are a few things you can review that will give you some idea of security:

-- Do a Google Search for the software product name followed by the words “security” or “security breach” and see if any results come back.
+- Do a Google Search for the software product name followed by the words “security” or “security breach”, then see what, if any, results come back.
 Read up on anything that may have occurred in the recent past and what was done to remedy it.

 - Look for “https://” at the beginning of your browser url if you are using Software-as-a-service (Saas) to make sure the connection is encrypted.